A Brief Guide to History Courses

 FIRST-YEAR SEMINARS AND SOPHOMORE SEMINARS

 History Department first-year seminars (FYS) and sophomore seminars (SYS) (restricted to first-years and sophomores) provide freshmen and sophomores an introduction to a topic and to historical methods in a small class setting.
-In Spring 2015 we are offering One First-Year Seminar and Two Sophomore Seminars:
+In the Fall Semester of 2015, we will be offering the following first-year and sophomore seminars:

 LECTURE COURSES OPEN TO ALL UNDERGRADUATES

 History lecture courses address topics of broad interest chronologically, geographically and thematically defined.
 These courses are designed for History concentrators and non-concentrators alike.
-Please see courses for a complete list of our courses for Spring 2015.
+Please see courses for a complete list of our courses for Fall 2015.
+To clarify our course offerings, our courses over 1000 are organized as follows:

 Students seeking to graduate with honors must complete three additional courses.
 These are: